panva/node-oidc-provider/README.md

 const configuration = { features: { revocation: Boolean[false] } };
 ```
 Enables the use of Revocation endpoint as described in [RFC7009][feature-revocation] for tokens of
 type AccessToken, ClientCredentials and RefreshToken.
-When enabled
+When enabled the
-token_revocation_endpoint property of the discovery endpoint is `true`, otherwise the property
+token_revocation_endpoint property of the discovery endpoint is published, otherwise the property
 is not sent.
 The use of this endpoint is covered by the same authz mechanism as the regular token
 endpoint.